-9.14 Policy O5 - Cassel Hospital
+Policy O5 - Cassel Hospital

-- 9.14.1 Development proposals for the Cassel Hospital site should meet the following requirements: - explore the potential to open up views into the site from Ham Common and Dukes Avenue; - ii. maintain and enhance the historic layout, planting and biodiversity of the grounds.
-Provision for managed public access including a pedestrian and cycle route between Dukes Avenue and Ham Common will be encouraged; - iii. rationalise access to the site which may include a new pedestrian / vehicular access;
+Development proposals for the Cassel Hospital site should meet the following requirements:

-- enhance the setting of the listed buildings, particularly in relation to Ham Common; - V. Development in the non-designated parts of the grounds will be considered acceptable and could include affordable residential development with some supported housing for older people and / or community uses.
+- 1. explore the potential to open up views into the site from Ham Common and Dukes Avenue; - 2. maintain and enhance the historic layout, planting and biodiversity of the grounds.
+Provision for managed public access including a pedestrian and cycle route between Dukes Avenue and Ham Common will be encouraged; - 3. rationalise access to the site which may include a new pedestrian / vehicular access; - 4. enhance the setting of the listed buildings, particularly in relation to Ham Common; - 5.
+Development in the non-designated parts of the grounds will be considered acceptable and could include affordable residential development with some supported housing for older people and / or community uses.